pratumoka/Power-prod-cons_dashboard/README.md

 # Power-prod-cons_dashboard
+Hi
-This project involves a dashboard that shows the power consumption of a geography for a particular date and time.
-You can select the day, month, year and time of the day to get the power production and consumption.
+This dashboard project showcases a power production and consumption dataset dynamically.
+The dataset has been taken from Kaggle.
+It shows the power production and consumption of a particular country for every day from 01 January 2019 to 12 March 2023.

+You can download the Power BI file and run the dashboard.
+Also, a video showing a demo is also attached for easy reference.